 My San Bernardino House – Oh Such Sad Memories

+My goal was to find another house to buy with little or no money.
+That’s especially using little or no cash from my own pocket.
 I kept looking for more houses to buy.
 This time a San Bernardino house in the Inland Empire region of Southern California was to grab my attention.
-My ultimate goal was to have a lot of mortgages so that meant I needed to buy a lot of houses to accomplish that.
+My ultimate goal was to have a lot of mortgages.
+So that meant I needed to buy a lot of houses to accomplish that.
 It wasn’t so easy to find the deals like I wanted.

 Actually the houses I bought weren’t really deals in the normal sense.
 They were only deals to me because I wanted a vehicle to create mortgages.
 I was actually paying retail prices for the houses I bought.
 As such, investors looking to make decent profits would quickly skip over the same houses I wanted.

 In order to accomplish my goal of buying a lot of houses almost everything had to go perfectly, without a hitch.
 That’s because I was borrowing the downpayment money from credit cards at high interest rates.
 I guess if I were to do it again I’d figure out a better way to get the downpayment money.
-In my case almost nothing went perfect because most of the renters that had an option to buy were unreliable.
+In my case almost nothing went perfect.
+That’s because most of the renters that had an option to buy were unreliable.
 Most were late in their monthly lease payments.
-Some had to be evicted; one was a scammer, another was a minister.
+Some had to be evicted; one was a scammer, another was a minister who was extremely reliable.

 I had thought the minister would be a good candidate to buy my Banning house, but alas, no way.
 He was late almost every month making his payments.
-I hate to be bugging people about rent payments, but I had to do that a lot for him.
-It got so bad I had to go to his business (he had an auto repair business) and get the rent checks from him and run down the street to the bank to cash them before the money was drained from his account.
+I hate to be bugging people about rent payments.
+But I had to do that a lot for him.
+It got so bad I had to go to his business (he had an auto repair business).
+There I collected the rent checks from him.
+Then run down the street to the bank to cash them.
+Otherwise the money might be drained from his account.

 I got a Tip about a House in San Bernardino California

 During the next couple of years after the Rialto house fiasco I found out a small house in San Bernardino.
-For that one I had a real estate lady I had met a couple of years before be on the lookout for a house for me.
-One day she called me and asked if I’d be interested in an older house in San Bernardino.
+For that one I had a real estate lady I had met a couple of years before call me.
+She was on the lookout for a house for me.
+One day she called and asked if I’d be interested in an older house in San Bernardino.

-I knew that city had some bad areas and I suspected the house she mentioned was likely in one of those areas because the price was relatively low.
+I knew that city had some bad areas.
+I suspected the house she mentioned was likely in one of those areas because the price was relatively low.
 However, she assured me it wasn’t.
-I didn’t know much about the San Bernardino area, but as it turned out it was in a good area like she said.
+I didn’t know much about the San Bernardino area.
+But as it turned out it was in a good area like she said.
 The house was small and old, but nice.

 Plastic provided my Downpayment Money